Giveth/cstk-minter-registry/README.md

-# CSTK Membership Dapp contracts
+# Membership Dapp contracts

-Here are the contracts for the CSTK membership dapp.
+Here are the contracts for the membership dapp.

 ## Setting up